-Professor for Molecular Genetics
+Professor of Molecular Genetics

-- 1996 Dr. rer. nat., Deutsches Krebsforschungszentrum, DKFZ, Heidelberg (Germany) - 1996 Visiting Scientist, Weizman Institute of Science, Rehovot (Israel) - 1996 1999 Scientist, Dana-Farber Cancer Institute, Harvard Medical School, Boston (USA) - 1999 2010 Junior group leader, Institute for Molecular Biology and Tumor Research, Philipps-Universität Marburg (Germany) - 2005 Habilitation in Molecular Biology - 2006 Heisenberg Fellow - since 2010 Professor for Molecular Genetics, Georg-August Universität Göttingen (Germany)
+- 1996 Dr. rer. nat., Deutsches Krebsforschungszentrum, DKFZ, Heidelberg (Germany) - 1996 Visiting Scientist, Weizman Institute of Science, Rehovot (Israel) - 1996 1999 Scientist, Dana-Farber Cancer Institute, Harvard Medical School, Boston (USA) - 1999 2010 Junior group leader, Institute for Molecular Biology and Tumor Research, Philipps-Universität Marburg (Germany) - 2005 Habilitation in Molecular Biology - · 2006 Heisenberg Fellow - since 2010 Professor for Molecular Genetics, Georg-August Universität Göttingen (Germany)

-The compartimentation of eukaryotic cells requires a machinery that is able to transport a great number of molecules into and out of the nucleus in a rapid, accurate and regulated manner.
-The natural cargos for this machinery are proteins and RNAprotein complexes (RNPs).
-For the mRNPs it has to be assured that intron containing pre messenger RNAs are retained in the nucleus until proces-sing is completed.
+The compartmentalization of eukaryotic cells separates the place of transcription in the nucleus from the place of translation in the cytoplasm.
+Intron-containing premRNAs are retained in the nucleus until processing is completed.
 Only fully processed and spliced mRNAs are transported into the cytoplasm and translated at the ribosomes.
-The otherwise resulting gene products can be toxic to cells and harmful to organisms.
-Several examples exist where not fully processed pre-mRNAs reach the cytoplasm, resulting in di-seases like cancer or neurodegenerative diseases.
+The otherwise resulting gene products can be toxic to cells and harmful to organisms leading to diseases like cancer or neurodegenerative diseases.
 Our projects aim to identify and characterize the requirements for mRNA processing, transport and translation.
-We want to learn which proteins are associated with the transported RNP, how transport is regulated and how the cell distinguishes between export incompetent and export competent mRNPs.
-Additionally, we study the maturation and functions of non-coding RNAs in eukaryotic cells.
-A major focus of both, coding and non-coding RNAs is their surveillance and quality control that prevent defects in cells.
+In particular we focus mRNA quality control.
+In addition we work on the maturation, control and function of non-coding (nc) RNAs.
 Saccharomyces cerevisiae has been proven to be a useful model organism for eukaryotic cells and we use a combination of genetics, biochemistry and cell biology to uncover these processes.